Elizabeth Helen# SENIOR

 Lived for 30 years after death of her husband, who was 22 years older than her.

-Elizabeth married Dr. Henry Charles# BATEMAN FRCS, LSA, son of Thomas# BATEMAN and Jane# JORDAN, on 27 Dec 1845 in Christchurch, Argyll Square, London.
-(Dr. Henry Charles# BATEMAN FRCS, LSA was born on 30 Sep 1806 in Burton On Trent, christened on 26 Nov 1806 in Burton On Trent and died on 21 Nov 1880 in Islington, London.)
+Elizabeth married Dr. Henry Charles# Bateman FRCS, LSA, son of Thomas# Bateman and Jane# Jordan, on 27 Dec 1845 in New Christian Church, Argyll Square, London.
+(Dr. Henry Charles# Bateman FRCS, LSA was born on 30 Sep 1806 in Burton On Trent, christened on 26 Nov 1806 in Burton On Trent and died on 21 Nov 1880 in Islington, London.)

 |